freibuis/simple_features/README.md

 ## Tests

-None.  “it’s simple...” ok you got me I should write some.`%TODO%`
+Some!.  “it’s simple...” ok you got me I should write MOAR! tests.